Fields of Gold: Eva Cassidy version

-Many musical artists have covered the song.
 American singer and guitarist Eva Cassidy recorded a version that first appeared on her 1996 live album Live at Blues Alley, then later on her albums Songbird (1998) and The Best of Eva Cassidy (2012).
 Cassidy's version charted in Sweden and the Netherlands in 2008 and 2013, respectively.
-British-Georgian singer Katie Melua, a fan of Cassidy, recorded a version that was released as the BBC Children in Need single for 2017; her version peaked at No. 29 on the UK Singles Chart.
+On the Swedish singles chart, it appeared at number 51 on 18 June 2008, before moving to a peak position of 47 in the following week.
+In the Netherlands, it appeared at the position of 66 on the chart issue dated 21 September 2013.
+Her version was also certified gold by the BPI on 26 May 2022.